resmith/udacity-reactNative_proj_mobile-flashcards/README.md

 [Reactotron for debugging](https://shift.infinite.red/start-using-reactotron-in-your-expo-project-today-in-3-easy-steps-a03d11032a7a)
 [Reactotron w/ Redux](npm install --save-dev reactotron-redux)

+## Notes

+Sometimes with this code, there may have been an easier way, but the intent of this project was to utilize a broad range of coding in react native.
+For instance, the notifications state could have mimicked the decks state with it's allIds & byIds.
+That would have been the easy way.
+It was decided to utilize a different but legitimate method for a greater understanding.

+To reset the async storage, go to App.js and uncomment: store.dispatch(removeDecks); // Used to initialize storage

+After opening the app and letting it run, then comment it again

 ## Issues Encountered

 In DeckList, used Flatlist and I needed to pass the navigation to go to the detailed view.
 Tried using the _extra_ property on Flatlist but couldn't get it to work.
 Instead used this.props.For this.props to be passed, the function couldn't be defined as _renderDeck() {}_ but instead had to be defined via the arrow syntax _ renderDeck = ({ item }) => {_